Hieromon/AutoConnect/mkdocs/apiconfig.md

 </dl>

 !!! hint "Connection request after timed-out"
-    With the **retainPortal**, even if AutoConnect::begin in the setup() is timed out, you can execute the sketch and the portal function as a WiFi connection attempt by calling AutoConnect::handleClient in the loop().
+    With the **retainPortal**, even if AutoConnect::begin in the setup() is timed out, you can execute the Sketch and the portal function as a WiFi connection attempt by calling AutoConnect::handleClient in the loop().

 !!! info "All unresolved addresses redirects to /_ac"
     If you enable the **retainPortal** option, **all unresolved URIs will be redirected to `SoftAPIP/_ac`**.
 It happens frequently as client devices repeat captive portal probes in particular.
 To avoid this, you need to exit from the WiFi connection Apps on your device once.